 You are an employee of a storage manufacturer or a tech-savvy end customer?
 Find out more about the technology of STABL Energy inverters on this page and download our White Paper today.

 Inverters from STABL Energy are more than just a component of a battery storage system.
 Thanks to the innovative modular approach, they simplify the design of electricity storage systems and enable affordable, sustainable energy supplies for trade and industry.
-Compared to conventional products, energy losses are reduced by up to 70 % and operating costs are lowered by 40 % - all with almost the same investment costs.
+Compared to conventional products, energy losses are reduced by up to 70 % and operating costs are lowered by up to 40 % - all with almost the same investment costs.
 Find out more about the technology and what's behind the award-winning inverters here.

 Conventional storage consists of hard-wired battery modules.